twitter-archive/kestrel/docs/guide.md

 A cluster of kestrel servers is like a memcache cluster: the servers don't know about each other, and don't do any cross-communication, so you can add as many as you like.
-Clients have a list of all servers in the cluster, and pick one at random for each operation.
+The simplest clients have a list of all servers in the cluster, and pick one at random for each operation.
 In this way, each queue appears to be spread out across every server, with items in a loose ordering.
+More advanced clients can find kestrel servers via ZooKeeper.

 When kestrel starts up, it scans the journal folder and creates queues based on any journal files it finds there, to restore state to the way it was when